 Leading the way through innovation, Electrical Oil Services (EOS) is the UK's market leader in the supply of recycled and unused electrical insulating oils and associated site services.
 They serve the whole of the UK from their base in Stanlow, near Ellesmere Port in Cheshire.

 In spite of its groundbreaking approach to the industry, as a brand, EOS looked tired and was losing traction as the market leader to newer businesses.
 It was evident the company needed to raise the value of their organisation, giving them focus, purpose, structure and appeal.
 We produced a business package that suited a groundbreaking and innovative market leader that was attractive to investors and buyers who were interested in not just the EOS offering but also the brand package too.

-In an industry that’s often portrayed in a negative light, especially with regards to its impact on the environment, EOS bucked that trend by being environmentally conscientious.
+In an industry that is often portrayed in a negative light, especially with regards to its impact on the environment, EOS bucked that trend by being environmentally conscientious.
 Their innovative processes include recycling and cleansing oil that in some instances is over 50 years old.
 So, their branding needed to illustrate their commitment to the environment and differentiate them from their competitors too.

 We identified a handful of areas we needed to address together to fulfil these challenges: